 Traveling “home” this holiday season?
 Don’t fall into your old routine.
 Your high school hangout may be an easy go-to, but if you don’t live there anymore there’s a good chance you’re missing out on some great new local spots.
 (Plus, be honest: you already know what all your classmates are up to from Facebook.)

-We turned to local writers to help you rediscover your hometown over Thanksgiving and the winter holidays.
+AOL Travel turned to local writers to help you rediscover your hometown over the winter holidays.
 Each city guide features a great new restaurant to try while you’re in town, a cool neighborhood that wasn’t on the radar last year or a store where you can pick up a keepsake to bring your old home back to your new home.
-We'll also catch you up to speed on the hot topics of conversation in each city, so you’ll come back savvy enough to join the local sports banter or eat your holiday weight in Cronuts.
+AOL Travel also will catch you up to speed on the hot topics of conversation in each city, so you’ll come back savvy enough to join the local sports banter or eat your holiday weight in Cronuts.

 Click your city below to learn what’s new since the last time you went home: